ChaoticQubit/Automations/README.md

 ## Automations

 A collection of small automation projects and tools.
-This repository contains one primary subproject used to generate Anki decks from YouTube videos.
+This repository currently contains one primary subproject that generates Anki decks from YouTube videos.

 ### Project structure

 - `Anki Note Generator From YT Video/` — Generate Anki `.apkg` files from YouTube transcripts and LLM-generated flashcards.
+The tool supports both Groq and Google Gemini providers.

 ### Quick start